mdcatapult/bio-aurac/README.md

 #### Supported Browsers

-Recent versions of Chrome and Firefox.
+Recent versions of Chrome (Recommended) and Firefox.

 #### Using Bio-Aurac in Chrome
 1) Open your Chrome browser.